chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 When ``inout`` is specified as the intent, the actual argument is copied into the formal argument as with the ``in`` intent and then copied back out as with the ``out`` intent.
 The actual argument must be a valid lvalue.
 The formal argument can be modified within the function.
-The type of the actual argument must be the same as the type of the formal.

 .. _The_Ref_Intent: